No matter where you live, it’s easy to get sucked into a routine.

 It’s not about getting there but being there.
 It’s an opportunity to sit back, soak up the sounds of the gentle chug of the engine, the water hissing along the keel, a chance to witness cormorants performing their disappearing acts, to watch kingfishers darting among the reed beds, the sunlight dancing on the sea… In other words, all the things many of us probably left our native shores to enjoy.

-Admittedly, it’ll cost a bit more than a dolmuş; currently, a one-way ticket is 13TL, purchased in advance from the ticket office at either end.
+Admittedly, it’ll cost a bit more than a dolmuş; currently, a one-way ticket is 30TL, purchased in advance from the ticket office at either end.

 Something else to bear in mind is that each vessel and its captain are members of the Çalış Co-operative, which also operates the day boats which run the trips out into Fethiye Bay.
-In other words, your 13TL isn’t just going into an individual’s pocket but helping to cover the costs of an operation which provides jobs for dozens of people through the summer.
+In other words, your 30TL isn’t just going into an individual’s pocket but helping to cover the costs of an operation that provides jobs for dozens of people through the summer.

 If you’re visiting Fethiye, a water taxi trip is certainly something to add to the itinerary – perhaps supplemented by a stroll along the Kordon or Çalış prom and lunch or dinner at one of the many cafes and restaurants.